raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 ## GILI 10'6/11'6 AIR All Around Inflatable Stand Up Paddle Board - Who is it for?

+This is not the best value

-Quick Deflation
+### Quick Deflation

-If you are looking for a SUP that is quick to deflate then it might be worth taking a look at the GILI which deflates in around 5-10 minutes
+If you are looking for a SUP that is quick to deflate then it might be worth taking a look at the GILI which deflates in around 5-10 minutes.

 ### How to deflate: